Christopher McCarthy-Wood – Aquaculture Trainee in the NTPS

 In March 2014, Brad was nominated by his Supervisor for Trainee of the Year in the Northern Territory (NT) Training Awards.
 He was also nominated for Trainee of the Year in the GTNT Training Awards.

 Brad’s efforts lead him to become a finalist in the GTNT Training Awards.
 In September 2014, Brad went on to take out the NT Training Awards as Trainee of the Year!
-Brad is now off to represent the NT at the 2014 Australian Training Awards in Adelaide.
+Brad also represented the NT at the 2014 Australian Training Awards in Adelaide.

-DCIS and the Employment Programs Team are very proud of Brad’s achievements; we wish him all the best for the Australian Training Awards and look forward to working with him as he continues his career within DCIS and the Northern Territory Public Sector.
+DCIS and the Employment Programs Team are very proud of Brad’s achievements and look forward to working with him as he continues his career within DCIS and the Northern Territory Public Sector.

 It's all been totally new for me, but what I have learned so far has been pretty exciting.